One World Trade Center: One World Observatory

 The tower has an observation deck on floors 100–102.
 Its height is 1,268 ft, making it the highest vantage point in New York City.
 Similar to the Empire State Building, visitors to the observation deck and tenants have their own separate entrances; one entrance is on the West Street side of the building, and the other is from within the shopping mall, descending down to a below-ground security screening area.
 On the observation deck, the actual viewing space is on the 100th floor, but there is a food court on the 101st floor and a space for events for the 102nd floor.
 The observation deck is operated by Legends Hospitality, partially owned by the New York Yankees.

-To show visitors the city, and give them information and stories about New York, an interactive tool called City Pulse is used by Tour Ambassadors.
-The admission fee is $32 per person, but admission discounts are available for children and seniors, and the deck is free for 9/11 responders and families of 9/11 victims.
+To show visitors the city and provide them with information and stories about New York, an interactive installation called City Pulse is used by tour ambassadors.
+When admission pricing was announced in 2014, the general admission fee was set at $32 per person, with discounts available for children and seniors, and free admission offered to some 9/11 responders and families of 9/11 victims.
+Ticket prices and ticket types have since changed; current information is published on the observatory's website.
 When it opened, the deck was expected to have about 3.5 million visitors per year.
-Tickets went on sale starting on April 8, 2015.
-The Manhattan District Attorney investigated whether Legends Hospitality had received the contract for the observation deck's operation based on inappropriate political dealings.
+Tickets went on sale on April 8, 2015.
+In 2015, the Manhattan District Attorney's office subpoenaed PANYNJ records related to the awarding of the observatory contract.
 It officially opened on May 28, 2015, one day ahead of schedule.

 A plan to build a restaurant near the top of the tower, similar to the original One World Trade Center's top-floor restaurant Windows on the World, was abandoned as logistically impractical.
 The tower's window-washing tracks are located on a 16-square-foot area, which is designated as floor 110 as a symbolic reference to the 110 floors of the original tower.
 There are three eating venues at the top of the building: a café (called One Café); a bar and "small plates" grill (One Mix); and a fine dining restaurant (One Dining).
 A Curbed commentary criticized the food prices; the need for a full observatory ticket purchase to enter; and their reputations compared to Windows on the World.